SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/sessions.md

 - `session_id` _Optional[int], optional_ - Session ID to retrieve variables from.
 Defaults to None.
 - `variables_to_filter` _Union[Set[str], List[str], None], optional_ - List or set of variables to exclude.
 Defaults to `al_sessions_variables_to_remove`.
 - `additional_variables_to_filter` _Union[Set[str], List[str], None], optional_ - List or set of additional variables to exclude.
 Defaults to None.
+- `indent` _int, optional_ - Number of spaces to indent the JSON string.
+Defaults to 4.

 **Returns**: